 Next steps - How to enhance your digital profile

-Start looking for opportunities to give your firm and team exposure via key partners in the digital space.
-Initially, look for organisations that have an established audience in your target market, work with them as a platform to raise your profile.
+Don't wait until it's too late; the time to start investing in your digital footprint is today.
+Start the process by looking for opportunities to give your firm and team exposure via key partners in the digital space.
+Initially, search for organisations that have an established audience in your target market, work with them as a platform to raise your profile.
 There several approaches for this that can work, building links back to your own website via directory listings, providing direct contact links for your consultants or distributing content that helps inform potential clients and reinforces your expertise.

 This guide has been created by Executive Grapevine, based on our experience helping executive and interim search firms develop brand recognition and expand their presence online.
 If you'd like to find out how we can help you click here or click the button below: